mrochk/mle-linreg/README.md

-# mle-linreg
+# MLE Linear Regression
-Maximum Likelihood Estimation (MLE) of the parameters of a linear regression model explanation and implementation in Python.
+**Maximum Likelihood Estimation** (MLE) of the parameters of a linear regression model explanation and implementation in Python.